-If you’re not sure what the best option is for your student loan repayment plan, consider these student loan forgiveness for government employees and federal employee student loan forgiveness options side by side.
+If you’re unsure what the best option is for your student loan repayment plan, consider these student loan forgiveness options for government employees and federal employees student loan forgiveness options side by side.

 Look at the pros and cons and evaluate them against your personal and financial goals.
+To make repayment more manageable, you can also look into a Direct Consolidation Loan and student loan refinancing.
 You can also book a consultation with us to get an individualized plan that is unique to your situation.

 Are you a federal employee?
 What do you think of these student loan repayment options?
 Comment below.

 |Lender Name||Lender||Offer||Learn more|